alexllc/HTE/exp/2020-10-27-external_validation_mixed_HTE/doc/2020-10-28_meeting_notes.md

 2. Aspects of external validation: stability of models, test calibration, direct overlap
 3. Use already available immune proportion

 ## To-do

-- [ ] Perform SHC, permute for mixed HTE
+- [x] Perform SHC, permute for mixed HTE
 - [ ] further methods to perform external validation, email prof So about your ideas
 - [ ] discuss with everybody in the project to use the same set of codes.
-- [ ] Impute rather than omit missing data janssen2010, cismondi2013
+- [x] Impute rather than omit missing data janssen2010, cismondi2013

-## Tentative procedures

-### External validation

-Basic requirement is